I’ve been trying to come up with more fun, age-appropriate Halloween art ideas for kids and I think I hit on a really great one.

 However, next time I would either try to do this on an old white sheet—maybe with watered down acrylic paint.

 Try it on paper but use washi tape instead of masking tape.
-Washi tape is definitely more expensive, but it wouldn’t stick, and if you come across three packs for $1 clearance at the Habitat for Humanity store as I did, then it’s easier to justify using them this way.
+Washi tape is definitely more expensive, but it wouldn’t stick as much, and if you come across three packs for $1 clearance at the Habitat for Humanity store as I did, then it’s easier to justify using them this way.

 I LOVE how they look and spend too much time looking up from the computer at the one I can see through my office door.